October 4, 2019

 The plan will be implemented in three stages:

-A “Protected Areas Design in Northern Alberta” meeting is held with the following participants: CPAWS, WWF, BEACON Team, AWA, FAN, and Al-Pac.
+In August, a “Protected Areas Design in Northern Alberta” meeting is held with the following participants: CPAWS, WWF, BEACON Team, AWA, FAN, and Al-Pac.
 The discussion focuses on the projects of each group that relate to Lakeland and on how best to work together to protect the area.

-Alberta Environment approves the Terms of Reference for the update of the Cold Lake-Beaver River Water Management Plan.
+In July, Alberta Environment approves the Terms of Reference for the update of the Cold Lake-Beaver River Water Management Plan.
 Over the 20 years since the 1985 Plan was adopted, there has been increased industrial development, population growth, and water demand in the region.
 The update is being done by Alberta Environment in partnership with the Lakeland Industry and Community Association.
 In the open houses held in the area in March and April, the possibility of a water pipeline from the North Saskatchewan River was discussed.

 Al-Pac responds to AWA’s request that it defer from logging north of Lakeland Park and PRA.
 Al-Pac says that, pending the completion of the High Conservation Value Forests analysis commissioned by Al-Pac and WWF Canada, Al-Pac “will not harvest cutblocks south and east of the Touchwood Lake Road, adjacent to Lakeland Provincial Park and Lakeland Recreation Area.”